Kyun-J/FlexHybridApp-Android/README.md

 2. Add interface in the form of lambda and annotation function
 3. All interfaces operate in Coroutine, **so you can use Coroutine features such as suspend function and use of Deferred objects.**
 4. Native code blocks operate in a separate Background Scope
-5. The added interface can be called in the form of $flex.function on the web.
+5. The added interface can be called in the form of `$flex.functionName` on the web.
-6. $flex Object can be used after window.onFlexLoad is called
+6. \$flex Object can be used after window.onFlexLoad is called

 ### ***Normal Interface***
 Normal Interface is basically used as follows.